 What Causes Toe Walking in Children with Cerebral Palsy?

-Toe walking is primarily attributed to spasticity, which describes involuntary muscle contractions that can pull the limbs in abnormal positions and cause stiff movements.
+Toe walking in individuals with cerebral palsy is primarily attributed to spasticity, which describes involuntary muscle contractions that can pull the limbs in abnormal positions and cause stiff movements.

 Over 75% of individuals with cerebral palsy experience spasticity, which explains why abnormal gait patterns like toe walking are so prevalent among this population.